Smriti Irani: Work undertaken as Union Minister

-Smriti Irani is currently the youngest minister in the cabinet of Narendra Modi.
-She is also the first woman to hold office as the Union Minister for Human Resource Development and Union Minister of Textiles.
-She is also the youngest woman to be nominated to the Rajya Sabha.
-Some of her key achievements in various portfolios held by her have been listed below :
+Irani was the youngest minister in the cabinet of Narendra Modi.
+She was also the first woman to hold office as the Union Minister for Human Resource Development and Union Minister of Textiles.
+She was also the youngest woman to be nominated to the Rajya Sabha.
+Some of her key achievements in various portfolios held by her have been listed below:

 As Union Minister for Human Resource Development (May 2014–July 2016)

 In her term as the HRD minister, Irani undertook a number of decisions which helped in improving the quality, inclusivity and outcome of education in the country.
-Some of the key achievements have been listed as under :
+Some of the key achievements have been listed as under: